8ball030/education_station/data/3-A_Developers_Perspective_On_Dev_Rewards.md

 https://youtu.be/DM5HVyyVkXA?t=1958

 What I love about Olas is the ability to build on what I have already built.

 Eth NYC where we built the innovation station, an agent service to make more agent components https://ethglobal.com/showcase/innovation-st-44d4v

-Eth online where we built the faucetation station, a decentralised liquidation service to democratise liquidation in money markets.
+Eth Online where we built the faucetation station, a decentralised liquidation service to democratise liquidation in money markets.

 Eth Denver where we built the speculation station.
 Which used an EEG device to allow your agent to read your thoughts and instantly buy or sell shitcoins.

 My work has inspired people to commit their time, effort and attention to the protocol as it was being built.
 Its been used by others to bring attention to the project and to highlight the potential.
 Because of me, some of the best developers in the space have had eyes on our code.
 I can say with utmost certainty, without my building Olas would have had way less attention.

-My intentions
+# My intentions

 Firstly, after all these years the market has finally understood how important and revolutionary the concept of agentic development is.
 I have an unprecedented head start in an emerging industry that is at the beginnings of an exponential increase in adoption thanks to Openai.